 As if time started running backwards for him, he started to perk up and interact with life again.
 His gait became smooth and even swift.
 He started to explore his surroundings on his own.
 He connected with the Conover family, especially the father whom he would follow from room to room letting out a single half bark to request pets on the head.
 His tail started wagging again to the point that if you were unlucky enough to be within striking distance, his tail would give you a nice slap on the leg.
 He even started sharing his bed with the dachshunds.

 When the Conovers picked Beau up from the rescue, it seemed he only had days left.
 After he came into a home, though, he blossomed and days turned into weeks.
 Weeks turned into months.
 Months turned into years.
 He passed peacefully in his sleep in August of 2014 on his nice comfy bed in his nice comfy house surrounded by love.

-We believe every senior animal should have a chance not only to be loved for as long as they are here on this earth, but to be able to change the lives of foster families for the better.
+We believe every senior and special needs animal should have a chance not only to be loved for as long as they are here on this earth, but to be able to change the lives of foster families for the better.